zaiste/zaiste.net/content/programming/vuejs/howtos/howto-provide-options-ts-loader-vuejs.md

 +++
+title = "How To Modify Options to the `ts-loader` Loader in Vue.js CLI"
 +++

-# How To Modify Options to the `ts-loader` Loader in Vue.js CLI

 ```js
 module.exports = {